Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 |<‡0.4||Not recommended||Not recommended|

 The majority of patients will experience some decrease in renal function due to Foscavir administration.
 Therefore it is recommended that creatinine clearance, either measured or estimated using the modified Cockcroft and Gault equation based on serum creatinine, be determined at baseline, 2–3 times per week during induction therapy and once weekly during maintenance therapy, with Foscavir dose adjusted accordingly (see Dose Adjustment).
 More frequent monitoring may be required for some patients.
 It is also recommended that a 24-hour creatinine clearance be determined at baseline and periodically thereafter to ensure correct dosing (assuming verification of an adequate collection using creatinine index).
 Foscavir should be discontinued if creatinine clearance drops below 0.4 mL/min/kg.

 Due to Foscavir's propensity to chelate divalent metal ions and alter levels of serum electrolytes, patients must be monitored closely for such changes.
 It is recommended that a schedule similar to that recommended for serum creatinine (see above) be used to monitor serum calcium, magnesium, potassium and phosphorus.
 Particular caution is advised in patients with decreased total serum calcium or other electrolyte levels before treatment, as well as in patients with neurologic or cardiac abnormalities, and in patients receiving other drugs known to influence serum calcium levels.
 Any clinically significant metabolic changes should be corrected.
 Also, patients who experience mild (e.g., perioral numbness or paresthesias) or severe (e.g., seizures) symptoms of electrolyte abnormalities should have serum electrolyte and mineral levels assessed as close in time to the event as possible.

 Careful monitoring and appropriate management of electrolytes, calcium, magnesium and creatinine are of particular importance in patients with conditions that may predispose them to seizures (see WARNINGS).

-Foscavir (foscarnet sodium) INJECTION, 24 mg/mL for intravenous infusion, is supplied in 250 mL glass bottles containing 6000 mg foscarnet sodium (24 mg/mL) as follows:
+Foscavir (foscarnet sodium) INJECTION, 24 mg/mL for intravenous infusion, is supplied in 250 mL glass bottles or polypropylene based infusion bags containing 6000 mg foscarnet sodium (24 mg/mL) as follows:

 NDC 76310-024-25 250 mL bottles, cases of 10